-- ★ Program to compute separate statistics for each ROI in a dataset - ⇒ E.g. Mean can be computed for several ROIs separately and simultaneously - → This differs from 3dmaskave because the ROIs within a single mask are not collapsed and then averaged.
-Here the averages are done separately for each ROI within the mask dataset - ★ Averaging is done over each region defined by a distinct numerical value in the ROI dataset
+- ★ Program to compute separate statistics for eacl - E.g. Mean can be computed for several ROIs simultaneously - This differs from 3dmaskave because the are not collapsed and then averaged.
+Here th separately for each ROI within the mask d - Averaging is done over each region defined by value in the ROI dataset